Air Ambulance Review reports on the range of services available as well as the kind of care you can expect

 These operations are called aeromedical.
 In some circumstances, the same aircraft may be used to search for missing or wanted people.

-As with ground ambulances, air ambulances are outfitted with medical equipment essential to monitoring and treating injured or ill patients.
+As with ground ambulances, air ambulances are outfitted with medical equipment essential to treating and monitoring their health needs.
 Common equipment for air ambulances includes medications, ventilators, ECGs and monitoring units, CPR equipment, and stretchers.
 A staffed and equipped air ambulance offers medical care in flight—while a non-medically equipped aircraft simply transports trauma patients without in flight care.